sebitir3/OOP-Investment-ePortfolio/README.txt

 Exit
 Test: if program is terminated ✔
+      if program closes only on quit selection option so file write occurs ✔

 Read & Write to file
 Test: if program accepts command line argument file name --> if so make sure to loop through array list of investments and see if all information was read in ✔